Development of a fluorescence-based technology to screen for RAGE-ligand binding inhibitors

 Scientific Results:

 Our project aimed at the development of a method for rapid and sensitive detection of RAGE-ligand interactions.
 We obtained various recombinant variants of soluble RAGE and some of its ligands.
-Using these proteins we developed, optimized and validated two fluorescence based methods.
+Using these proteins we developed, optimized and validated two fluorescence based methods suitable for high-throughput of compounds.
 One method relies on the direct measurement of the fluorescent ligand binding to pre-adsorbed sRAGE in microplates, whereas in the other method a FRET signal is generated in solution upon RAGE, indirectly fluorescently labeled, interacted with a fluorescent ligand.
-These methods are suitable for high-throughput screening of compounds, potential inhibitors of RAGE-ligand binding.
+The methods were further used in a screen of a small library of natural compounds, which led to the identification of three potential RAGE-ligand binding inhibitors.

 Dissemination: